Methods and Instruments for Moisture Testing

 In order to provide solutions to most of these measuring problems, we offer instruments based on the following methods:

 Limitations of this method involve two conditions.
 The first is when a material includes volatiles that are released at the same time as the moisture.
-Examples are the presence of sugars and fats.
-The second problem is with water that is tightly bound so that the heat energy need for release will burn the material first.
+Examples of such volatiles are the presence of sugars and fats.
+The second problem is with water that is tightly bound so that the heat energy needed to release the moisture will burn the sample first.

 The Karl Fischer test is water-specific, overcoming the problems of volatiles.
 The technique is based on using a solvent to separate water from the substance.
 This is done in a container closed off from the environment.
 The presence of the water is detected by an electrode.
 A reagent is introduced that converts the water to a non-conducting chemical.
 The electrode detects when the water is fully converted.
 The amount of reagent necessary to accomplish this is measured and convert to units of water.